CLICK HERE TO VIEW

 Matt: (We're) just demonstrating against the (signatures) of the corporate world and the corporate domination of Australia.

 PRODOS: Why have you chosen this strategy?
-To "Shut Down Corporate Australia"?
-If our reporter, Matthew White, wants to go through, will you let him through?
+To "Shut Down

 Matt: Unfortunately no. No people are getting through whatsoever.